celo-org/celo-monorepo/packages/mobile/README.md

 ### E2E testing

 We use [Detox][detox] for E2E testing.
 In order to run the tests locally, you must have the proper emulator set up.
-Follow the instrutions in `e2e/README.md`.
+Follow the instrutions in [e2e/README.md][e2e readme].

 Once setup is done, you can run the tests with `yarn test:e2e:android`